zephyrproject-rtos/trusted-firmware-m/trusted-firmware-m/docs/reference/services/tfm_its_integration_guide.rst

 - ``ITS_FLASH_PROGRAM_UNIT`` - Defines the smallest flash programmable unit in bytes.
 Valid values are powers of two between 1 and ``ITS_SECTOR_SIZE`` inclusive.
-- ``ITS_MAX_ASSET_SIZE`` - Defines the maximum asset size to be stored in the ITS area.
-This size is used to define the temporary buffers used by ITS to read/write the asset content from/to flash.
-The memory used by the temporary buffers is allocated statically as ITS does not use dynamic memory allocation.
-- ``ITS_NUM_ASSETS`` - Defines the maximum number of assets to be stored in the ITS area.
-This number is used to dimension statically the filesystem metadata tables in RAM (fast access) and flash (persistent storage).
-The memory used by the filesystem metadata tables is allocated statically as ITS does not use dynamic memory allocation.

 The sectors reserved to be used as internal trusted storage **must** be contiguous sectors starting at ``ITS_FLASH_AREA_ADDR``.